-The architecture alone is worth a visit, but the people who come here from all walks of life is inspiring.
-I could of spent hours in this library just soaking it in.
+The architecture alone is worth a visit, but the people who come here from all walks of life are inspiring.
+I could have spent hours in this library just soaking it in.

 The building looks like fish scales, and inside holds multiple floors of art from Rodin to traditional local art.

-4. Hang like the locals at Hotel Condesa.
+4. Hang Like the Locals at Hotel Carlota

 Though it’s a hotel, it seems the locals come here to grab coffee by a swanky pool and cool digs.